 • A family history of cataracts, especially for cataracts which develop at an early age

-• Gradual blurring of vision that cannot be corrected despite wearing spectacles; alternatively, a continued change in spectacle prescription may signify the progression of the cataract
+• Gradual blurring of vision that cannot be corrected despite wearing spectacles

-• Misty or foggy vision/ Things appear less focused
+• Misty or foggy vision, things appear to be less in focus

 • Difficulty recognizing faces